 - Symptoms such as nausea, vomiting, or shaking chills occur.

 After the catheter is removed

-Drink plenty of fluids.
-If fluids need to be limited because of kidney, heart, or liver disease, talk with the doctor before increasing the amount
+- Drink plenty of fluids.
+If fluids need to be limited because of kidney, heart, or liver disease, talk with the doctor before increasing the amount of fluids.

 Other Places To Get Help